vyly85/CNA340/Pull_Request/README.md

 # Project Title

 One Paragraph of project description goes here.
-This is a pull request for
+This demonstrates a pull request for CNA 340 IT Project Management.

 ## Getting Started